13 of the best Black Friday telescope deals 2022

 Given just how many of the UK shops that embrace Black Friday are electronic and camera retailers, there are usually good discounts and deals on telescopes, binoculars and other astronomy equipment to be found, provided you know where to look.

-Many of us may cower from the concept of Black Friday itself, but each year we see more and more telescopes, binoculars and other pieces of astro kit included in the price reductions, meaning it can make for a good opportunity to bag your first telescope or perhaps get a telescope upgrade.
+Each year on Black Friday we see more and more telescopes, binoculars and other pieces of astro kit included in the price reductions, meaning it can make for a good opportunity to bag your first telescope or perhaps get a telescope upgrade.

 Black Friday can also be a great chance to get a good first telescope for a child or young astronomer just in time for Christmas.